 If the pedestrian was crossing a road at any other point and was hit by a driver, the relevance of what the pedestrian was doing at the time would be more important.
 Texas has a modified comparative negligence rule that prevents a plaintiff from pursuing a personal injury claim against someone who injured them if their own share of fault was determined to be more than 50%.
 In the event that the plaintiff’s share of the blame was less than 50%, then they may then be entitled to a percentage of the total compensation claimed.

-For example, a distracted walker is hit by a car somewhere in San Antonio.
+For example, a distracted walker is hit by a car in Mcallen.
 The accident does not happen at a crosswalk.
 The pedestrian files a claim for $10,000 in damages.
 However, the driver’s insurer makes a convincing case that the pedestrian didn’t take enough care when crossing the road and was partly to blame for the accident.
 Eyewitnesses confirm that the pedestrian was listening to music at the time.
 The case goes to court and the judge determines that the pedestrian was 30% at fault and the driver was 70% at fault.
 The amount of compensation is calculated at $7,000 i.e. the plaintiff loses 30% of the amount claimed because of the fault apportioned.

 Distracted walkers may even become defendants in a reverse personal injury scenario.
 For example, a pedestrian suddenly crosses a road while busy attending to his cell phone.
 A driver attempts to miss the pedestrian but crashes into a barrier instead.
 Because the driver is injured and her car is damaged, she has the right to sue the pedestrian (who remained uninjured) for economic and uneconomic damages.
 Whether the pedestrian is actually capable of paying compensation is another matter, as it is not compulsory to have insurance when walking.